History (Revolution & Reform) A-level

 Will A-Level History help me to get a place at university?

-Yes it will.
+Yes, it will.
 The specification has been designed by exam boards in close consultation with universities.
 It is therefore a highly-regarded qualification which universities particularly value on UCAS applications.
-History is named as a ‘facilitating’ subject by the Russell Group of universities, meaning that it is a subject that universities particularly look for on applications for a wide range of different courses (not just History courses).
+History is named a ‘facilitating’ subject by the Russell Group of universities, meaning that it is a subject that universities particularly look for on applications for a wide range of different courses (not just History courses).
 A good grade in History at A-Level will make you stand out as a strong candidate when applying for university, whatever subject you choose to study.

 What jobs do people with qualifications in History go on to do?